IAKOBVS/jstring/README.md

 ## Features:
-- works with any C string
+- works with any C string: functions will take a pointer to string, size, and capacity.
 - in-place string replacement
 - in-place regex string replacement
 - reverse standard string functions: strrstr, strrspn, etc.